danielah05/ultimate-windows-ui-fixer/README.md

 # ultimate windows ui fixer
-a really poorly made shitpost batch script that ""fixes"" windows 10/11's ui
+a really poorly made shitpost batch script that ""fixes"" windows ui

+# currently supports (aka what ive tested)
+windows xp, windows vista, windows 7, windows 10, windows 11

 # awesome WARNING!
 when installing this, the script will start everything you boot up windows, if you dont want this uninstall the script